 - Avoid large gatherings and demonstrations as they can quickly turn violent.
-See Safety and Security.
+See Safety and security.

 - Parents and guardians must carry, and produce on request, a full (unabridged) birth certificate as well as a valid travel document (passport) for children under the age of 18.
 There are additional conditions for minors travelling with only one parent or unaccompanied.
 See Entry and exit.

 - The rate of HIV/AIDS infection in South Africa is very high.
 Exercise precautions with activities exposing you to risk of infection.
-Victims of violent crime, especially rape, should seek immediate medical assistance.
+Victims of violent crime, including rape, should seek immediate medical assistance.
 See

 Entry and exit

 Every country or territory decides who can enter or exit through its borders.
 The Australian Government cannot intervene on your behalf if you do not meet your destination’s entry or exit requirements.